-All of our Youth Development staff meet or exceed minimum Ohio Department of Job and Family Services licensing requirements.
-All staff attends on-going training sessions that focus on curriculum content and implementation, communication, positive discipline techniques, observations and assessments, developmental indicators and content standards.
-Staff maintains certifications in First Aid, Communicable Disease Recognition, CPR and Child Abuse Prevention.
+All of our Youth Development staff meet or exceed a minimum of Ohio Department of Job and Family Services licensing requirements.
+All staff attend on-going training sessions that focus on curriculum content and implementation, communication, positive discipline techniques, observations and assessments, developmental indicators and content standards.
+Staff maintain certifications in First Aid, Communicable Disease Recognition, CPR and Child Abuse Prevention.
 With such extensive training, our staff helps children to grow physically, intellectually, socially and emotionally.